esper-io/dev-docs/docs/home/README.md

 ## Esper Device Orchestration Features

-Through the Esper Manage Dashboard access features and capabilities to effectively orchestrate and manage Dedicated Device fleets:
+Through the Esper Manage Dashboard you can access all the features and capabilities you need to effectively orchestrate and manage Dedicated Device fleets:

 - Seamless Enrollment and Bulk Enrollment (QR Code, NFC-based, IMEI)
 - Remote View and Remote Control